HeliosMD/Master-Compander/master-compander/README.txt

 	supercuerdas/supercuerdas_09.wav-master.wav
 	helios@helios-CQ1115LA:~$

+From version 0.2.5, there is an extra process introduced to master-compander execution, that is bulk-compander.
+Bulk Compander allows to masterize a whole album with just one command, providing the directory where the audio files are.

+Example:

+	$ bulk-compander wavs/

+Bulk Compander masterizes each .wav encountered into the directory with Master Compander, providing normal output.

 How it works:

-Master Compander works making use of five main processes, each provided as a separate executable and joined together through a script shell.
+Master Compander works making use of five processes, each provided as a separate executable and joined together through a main script.
-First, the script file provides for a Title, Author and Copyleft information.
+First, the script provides for a Title, Author and Copyleft information.
 At this point, Master Compander shows WAV header file information.
-Then, RMS of the input is calculated by scanning the whole audiofile.
+Then, RMS of the input is calculated by scanning the whole audio file.
 After that, Peak value is also calculated scannig the whole audio file.
 Up to this point there is no process being done to the audio file.
-This information is required for debugging purposes due to a bug in which some WAV files header information is lost due to poor handling (i have to fix that!).
-Then, COMPANDER_1 is exectued on the audio file, providing a temporal audio file named after the input file with the "-pre-master.wav" suffix added.
+Then, COMPANDER_1 is exectued on the audio file, providing a temporal audio file named after the input file with the "-premaster.wav" suffix added.
 This process increases harmonic content by applying a compressing curve to the whole audio file data.
-Then, SIN-COMPANDER is executed on the pre-master audio file, postprocessing it.
+Then, SIN-COMPANDER is executed on the premaster audio file, postprocessing it.
 SIN-COMPANDER process it through a companding curve, expanding and compressing the dynamic range.
 COMPANDER_1 and SIN_COMPANDER are not linear compressors or expanders, they are based on mathematical curves, different each one.
 After this process is done, the output file is named after the original audio file with the "-master.wav" suffix.
-When the whole operation is complete, the temporal file (pre-master) is removed.
+When the whole operation is complete, the temporal file (premaster) is removed.
 Output audio file is then measured again for it's RMS and Peak values.

 About the author: